-The Specialist in Education program requires work in three areas: classroom studies, a fie project in educational research and a program of activities for professional and person development.
+The Specialist in Education program requires work in three areas: classroom studies, a field-project in educational research (which culminates in a scholarly written thesis), and a program of activities for professional and personal development.

 - 1. Classroom Studies.
 Each degree applicant must complete the following: - a.
 A minimum of 45 quarter hours of course work beyond the Master of Education degree with no grade below B. - b.
-A combined (fifth and sixth year) course sequence of a minimum of 105 quark hours distributed as follows:

-50 q.h. in content-instructional areas

-15 q.h. in foundations of education

-15 q.h. in curriculum, methods, and problems, including the required seminar, Education 628

-10-15 q.h. in research including a satisfactory field project or thesis

-10-15 q.h. of electives

-2. Field Project in Educational Research.
+A combined (fifth and sixth year) course sequence of a minimum of 105 quarter hours distributed as follows: - 50 q.h. in content-instructional areas - 15 g.h. in foundations of education - 15 q.h. in curriculum, methods, and problems, including the required seminar, Education 628 - 10-15 q.h. in research including a satisfactory field project and thesis 10-15 q.h. of electives - 2.
+Fleld Project in Educational Research.
 Candidates for the Specialist in Education degree must complete a research project (EFS 635).
 This project includes securing data, describing procedures, drawing conclusions, and reporting in a scholarly manner.
-The field project may also take on the form of a thesis which utilizes historical philosophical, or descriptive research methodologies.
+The field project may also take on the form of a thesis which utilizes historical, philosophical, or descriptive research methodologies.

-Before beginning the research project, the candidate must have received approval of detailed prospectus for this comprehensive study.
-Students prepare the prospectus EFS 631.
+Before beginning the research project, the candidate must have received approval from his graduate committee for this comprehensive study.
+Students prepare proposals in EFS 631.

-Four copies of the completed project, in addition to the original, must be given to the Coordinator of Graduate Programs in Education at least a week prior to the or examination.
-The research project will be discussed during the oral examination.
+A copy of the completed thesis must be given to the Coordinator of Graduate Programs in Educationat least six weeks prior to the date the student plans to graduate.
+The research thesis will be discussed during the final oral examination.

-The student must arrange with the Director of Libraries to have two copies of the completed research project bound: one for the library and one for the School Education.
+The student and the Coordinator will arrange with the Director of Libraries to have two copies of the completed research project bound: one for the library and one for the School of Education.
 The original copy is deposited in the library unbound.

-- 3. Year-Long Program of Activities.
+3. Year-Long Program of Activities.
 During the year preceding the completion of the sixth-year program, each candidate must complete a program of professional activities and development.
-A written plan, approved by the adviser(s), must be submitted to the Coordinator of Graduate Programs in Education before the program is begun.
+A written plan, approved by the adviser(s), must be submitted to the student's graduate committee before the program is begun.
 The implementation of the plan will be discussed in the final oral examination.
-Activities no less than five of the following areas are required:
+Activities in no less than five of the following areas are required:

 - 1. Professional reading

-- 2. Professional meeting and organizations
+- 2. Professional meetings and organizations

 - 3. Professional visits and conferences

 - 4. Professional writing

 - 5. Evaluation activities

 - 6. Classroom experimentation

 - 7. Travel

 - 8. Attendance at other colleges and universities